hkabbech/TrackSegNet/README.md

 ### Data organization

-Organize your data in a folder `SPT_experiment`, each sub-folder should contain a file containing the trajectories in a `MDF` or `CSV` file format.
+Organize your data in a folder `SPT_experiment`, each sub-folder should contain a file storing the trajectory coordinates in a `MDF` or `CSV` file format.

 If `CSV` format is used, the headers should be: `x, y, frame, track_id`